-The time is quickly approaching, Athlete Built Savage is launching May 1st and the amount of questions I’ve been getting in my inbox is crazy.
+The time is HERE.
+Athlete Built Savage has officially launched and the amount of questions I’ve been getting in my inbox is crazy.

-People from all different walks of life are interested in training with Athlete Built Savage.
+People from all different walks of life – athletes, weekend warriors, and guys looking to transform their physique – are interested in training with Athlete Built Savage.